-With wedding dresses alone averaging out at over £1000, is it really possible to plan the perfect wedding under £1,000?!
+With wedding dresses alone reaching prices in the thousands, is it really possible to plan a wedding under £1000?
+We’re going to find out.

-Given that the average UK wage is just under £28,000 per annum, it’s clear that getting married is an expensive pursuit.
+Given that the average UK wage is currently around £29,000 per annum, it’s clear that getting married is an expensive pursuit.
 And that’s before we’ve even considered the implications of the COVID-19 situation.
-Not only that, it’s one that puts many couples in a huge amount of debt, and at a time when life should be a carefree bed of roses.
+Not only that, weddings are known for being a huge financial strain on couples, and at a time when life should be a carefree bed of roses.
 So we’re on a mission to plan a wedding under £1000.

 1. Do it yourself

 You can delegate almost every job to a wedding planner, other than saying ‘I do’ and spending the rest of your life in marital bliss.
 Save the cost and do it yourself.